tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 }
 ```

-Hopefully those brief examples will help align us with the terminology used in the tutorial.
+Hopefully, those brief examples will help align us with the terminology used in the tutorial.

 {% include random_ad2.html %}